-All businesses must declare their wages to their insurance agent.
+All businesses must declare their wages.

 This is to help ensure you're paying the correct premium and that everyone is paying their fair share into the scheme.